jonathanhus/llm-bias/README.md

 ### Get Data

-The following commands download and preprocess the CrowS=Pairs and Stereoset data.
+The following commands download and preprocess the CrowS-Pairs and StereoSet data.
 If desired, these steps can be skipped since the preprocessed output is included in the repo.
 ```
 mkdir data
 wget -O data/cp.csv https://raw.githubusercontent.com/nyu-mll/crows-pairs/master/data/crows_pairs_anonymized.csv